Gi60s/todo/README.md

 1. Databases and init.sql
 1. Database controllers
 1. Cookies, Sessions, PassportJS, JWT
+    - Custom middleware for auth
 1. Postman and testing
 1. Working session?
 Work on controllers and API endpoints?

+Where to put:
+- Unit testing, integration testing, and E2E testing